 Pokémon Sword and Shield full review

-One of the biggest Nintendo titles coming out later this year is a full-blown Pokémon game for the Switch.
-It’s called Sword and Shield and has new Pokémon as well as other additions such as Dynamax.
+One of the biggest Nintendo titles of the year is a full-blown Pokémon game for the Switch, not the 3DS.
+It’s called Sword and Shield and has new Pokémon to catch as well as other additions such as Dynamax.

 Sadly we’ve only been able to play a fairly limited demo at E3 2019 but here’s our thoughts so far and what we’ve learned about the gameplay.
 This game follows the success of Let's Go Pikachu and Eevee.

 We were able to play through the water gym, which of course ends with battling a gym leader but getting to that fight is different.
 Instead of simply completing a series of trainer battles, perhaps avoiding one or two, you need to complete a gym mission.